Hello my people! Is anyone else amazed that it’s now 2019?

 Looking back at the last 2 months of 2018, I dove a little deeper into the personal development side of things – which I don’t talk about all too much on this travel blog, but does affect how I show up for you here.
 I feel like I’m vibing a bit higher these days and I’m feeling really good about what’s to come!

-In more concrete news, November kicked off with the continuation of our Outback NSW road trip and December concluded with the (late) arrival of summer.
+In more concrete news, November kicked off with the continuation of our Outback NSW Sydney to Broken Hill road trip and December concluded with the (late) arrival of summer.
 I am SO eager to get back into my summer beach routine.
 Gimme hot sunny days errday, weather gods – I’m here for it!

 Adventures & Travels: